mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Because this is my first time building a server rack, I'm free from the curse of knowledge (TODO: link).
 I'm walking you through how I approached the process for the first time so that you can follow along.

+I made mistakes in this process, and I didn't build the ideal rack, but I think readers learn better by seeing mistakes instead of seeing only perfect racks where the author says they did everything perfectly.

 ### No conflict of interest

 The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.